Metis (MTS) Trading 0.1% Higher This Week

 Buying and Selling Metis

-It is usually not presently possible to purchase alternative cryptocurrencies such as Metis directly using U.S. dollars.
-Investors seeking to trade Metis should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, GDAX or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Metis using one of the aforementioned exchanges.
+It is usually not possible to buy alternative cryptocurrencies such as Metis directly using US dollars.
+Investors seeking to acquire Metis should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, GDAX or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Metis using one of the exchanges listed above.

 Receive News & Updates for Metis Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Metis and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.